 - Identify population health, electronic health record, health information exchange, payer claims and other sources of data to help clinics reach care delivery, health and cost of care goals.

 - Work with the Policy Team to identify federal, state, and payer policy to align the optimal delivery of care with payment/reimbursement.

 - Work across Community Care teams involved in health analytics, value-based care, or related initiatives.

 - Represent Community Care and serve as a value-based care thought leader at national, state, regional, and local meetings, conferences, task forces, and other convenings.

 - Performs all other duties as assigned by the COO/CFO.

 - Utilizes company technology and participates in weekly collaborative communication.

-- Works collaboratively with staff to build and maintain a strong team environment to accomplish the tasks necessary to serve and support the goals of Community Care.
+- Works collaboratively to build and maintain a strong team environment to accomplish the tasks necessary to serve and support the goals of Community Care.